Best 9mm Pistols [2024]: Ranked by Size and Use

 S&W M&P Shield 9 EZ Review

 To round out my list for home defense I would be using the M&P Shield 9 EZ.
 This pistol is a continuation of the EZ line S&W released back in 2018.
-It’s specifically designed to make manual operation of the firearm much easier for newer shooters or those with diminished hand strength.
-It has plenty of features that make operation of the firearm simple such as a scalloped slide, magazine thumb studs, and minimal felt recoil.
+It’s specifically designed to make the manual operation of the firearm much easier for newer shooters or those with diminished hand strength.

 While I don’t find it to be anything too special as far as firing is concerned, it’ll still hit the mark without too much effort.
-The biggest issue we came across is some issues with mag feeding.
+I like that the controls on the gun are mostly ambidextrous, but my issue is that the slide-stop and takedown levers on the left side of the frame are fixed, which can be a bit inconvenient.

 S&W M&P Shield 9 EZ Pros and Cons